Responsible Pet Management

 -

-Know the designated dog exercise areas and follow local rules.
+Know the designated dog exercise areas (see below) and follow local rules.

 Discourage your dog from chasing birds on beaches, reserves, parks, or tracks.